PlantandFoodResearch/MCHap/README.rst

 The performance of ``mchap assemble`` will depend largely on your data set but can be tuned using the available parameters.
-Generally speaking assembles will be slower for higher ploidy organisms, with higher read-depths or with more SNPs falling within each locus in the BED file.
+Generally speaking assembles will be slower for higher ploidy organisms, with higher read-depths, or with more SNPs falling within each locus in the BED file.

 Jit compilation